 After importing these custom Google Analytics reports you can tailor them according to your needs.

-In this article, I will take you through 7 unmissable custom Google Analytics reports that all marketers should equip themselves with.
+In this article, I will take you through seven custom Google Analytics reports that all marketers should equip themselves with.

 1. Customer Behavior report